matto2/mattoleary-product-designer/about/index.md

 </p>
 <p>Here's a few <a href="inspo">books, podcasts, blog posts, etc</a> that have resonated with me.
 <p>
 I have a varied background in design–from founding a surf magazine to running production at creative agencies.
 I created <a href="https://keeptheapostrophe.com" target="_blank">keeptheapostrophe.com  <i class="fas fa-external-link-alt"></i></a> with my father.
 I occasionally write about UX and other subjects on <a href="https://medium.com/@mattosurf" target="_blank">Medium  <i class="fas fa-external-link-alt"></i></a>.
 I've also made a few <a href="https://olearystudios.com" target="_blank">paintings  <i class="fas fa-external-link-alt"></i></a> (links to my previous site).
 I'm inspired by the California coast and can often be found playing in the waves or with my family on the beach.
-Happy to chat anytime about product design, art, surfing, or the best restaurants in Santa Cruz!
+Happy to chat anytime about product design, art, surfing, or the best restaurants and/or hikes in the Monterey Bay area!
     </p>
 Here's my <a href="/img/MatthewOLeary-SeniorProductDesigner.pdf">resume</a>
 </br>